Chinatown (Washington, D.C.): History

+Annual parade

+Each year the Chinese Lunar New Year is celebrated with a parade that The Washington Post called, "one of the city’s signature events for more than 50 years".
+Lunar New Year is a celebration of light with honors family and is said to wipe away bad luck.
+The annual parade is described as a "massive parade" features dragon dances.
+The parade was cancelled in 2021 because of the COVID-19 pandemic in the United States.

+On February 10, 2019, the parade celebrated the year of the pig.
+"It featured traditional lion and dragon dances, firecrackers, beauty pageant winners and community groups".
+The parade route runs along 8th Street NW and in 2020 it featured a person dressed as Caishen and another dressed as a Giant panda.
+2020 was the year of the rat and some parade goers had small rat toys.

+Another parade which occurs in Chinatown is The Chinese Merchants Association parade.
+One such parade was hosted on September 10, 1957, William C. Beall was in the Chinatown section of Washington D.C. to photograph a parade.
+He worked as a staff photographer for The Washington Daily News.
+Two-year-old Allan Weaver attended the parade and he approached police officer Maurice Cullinane to ask if he was a US Marine.
+The image was printed in many publications and it also appeared on the back cover of Life (magazine) and it won the 1958 Pulitzer Prize for Photography.
+Beall named the image Faith and Confidence.

 Demographics

 In 2010, the census tract that contains Chinatown has around 3,000 residents.
 Chinatown is only 21% Asian, compared to 1990, when it had a majority Chinese American population.
 In 1990, its population was 66% Asian and 20% African American.
 Washington, D.C.'s Chinatown is relatively small in terms of size and number of Chinese residents in comparison to other major Chinatown neighborhoods in the U.S., such as those in San Francisco and in Manhattan.
 Approximately half of Chinatown's residents live in the Wah Luck House, which has 153 units of apartment complexes.
 The closest Chinese supermarket, the Great Wall Supermarket, is fourteen miles west in Falls Church, Virginia.

 After the deadly 1968 riots following the April assassination of Martin Luther King Jr., many Chinese people sought a more economically stable and safe environment and moved out of Washington, D.C.'s Chinatown, relocating to suburban neighborhoods in Fairfax County, Virginia, and Montgomery County, Maryland.
 In 1970, there were roughly 3,000 Chinese residents in Washington's Chinatown; by 2016, the number was fewer than 600, many of them seniors residing in two low-income housing developments.
 North Potomac, Maryland, is 18.4% Chinese American, the highest of any community within the Washington metropolitan area.
 The Maryland city of Rockville also has a significant population of residents of Chinese descent, at eight percent.
 In Virginia, sizable Chinese American communities are located in Centreville, Chantilly, and Floris, south of Washington Dulles International Airport.